Freight Shipping from Richmond to Boston

 How much does it cost to ship freight from Richmond to Boston?

-Full truckload (FTL) rates from Richmond, VA to Boston, MA currently range from $1,324-$1,632 for a standard dry van load over the 616-mile route.
+Full truckload (FTL) rates from Richmond, VA to Boston, MA currently range $1,324-$1,632 (roughly $2.17-$2.65 per mile over 616 miles).
 LTL shipments typically cost $539-$924 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Richmond to Boston?

-Standard FTL transit from Richmond to Boston is approximately 11 hrs by truck over 616 miles.
+Standard FTL transit from Richmond to Boston is approximately 11 hrs by truck over 616 miles, with 1 typical fuel stop along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.
-Intermodal rail-truck service takes 5-7 days but offers significant cost savings.
+Intermodal rail-truck service via CSX Richmond Terminal to CSX Worcester Road Intermodal takes 5-7 days but offers significant cost savings.

 What equipment do I need for Richmond to Boston freight?